-If you are re-employed within 90 days from the date your prior employment was terminated and you have elected your payment (i.e., you signed your distribution option forms), then you may receive your payment if you are re-employed with another employer.
+If you are re-employed within 90 days from the date your prior employment was terminated and you have elected your payment (i.e., you signed your distribution option forms), you may receive your payment, even if you are re-employed with another or the same employer.

 If you are re-employed more than 90 days after the date your prior employment was terminated, you did not make a payment election (i.e., you did not sign your distribution option forms) and you become a participant in the 401(k) Plan, you may not receive a distribution.

-On the other hand, if you do not become a participant in the 401(k) Plan upon re-employment, you may receive a distribution by electing a payment (i.e., by signing your distribution option forms).
+If you are re-employed more than 90 days after the date your prior employment was terminated, you did not make a payment election and you are not a participant in the 401(k) Plan, you may receive a distribution by electing a payment (i.e., by signing your distribution option forms).